Fuel and Environmental Charge

 A: Our service rates contemplate a $.95/gallon baseline fuel rate, which we selected when we first implemented a fuel surcharge.
 Given ever changing fuel prices, the fact that we have many existing customers and are constantly renewing existing customers and adding new customers, we believe employing a fuel surcharge that uses a historical baseline rate is the best approach, as it results in a uniform fuel surcharge that can be calculated by our customers by referring to the WM Collection Fuel Surcharge Table or WM Disposal Fuel Surcharge.

 Q: What does the environmental charge component cover?

 A: The environmental charge component is our charge that we attribute to our overall company-wide costs to operate our business in a safe and environmentally responsible manner and to achieve an acceptable operating margin.
 This environmental charge is not specifically tied to the environmental compliance or other costs to service each individual customer account, but to overall environmentally related costs to service all Waste Management customers and to achieve an acceptable margin.
 Our environmentally related costs include, among other things, landfill cover material, engineering, testing and maintenance in our landfills and waste-to-energy facilities.
 In our collection operations these costs include such things as the disposal of tires, batteries, oils and fluids and the monitoring and management of vehicle emissions.

 Q: Did the environmental charge component recently increase?

-A: The environmental charge has not increased since August 2011.
+A: The environmental charge increased 1% December 2014.

 Q: Will the environmental charge component change each month?